-6. Red Tricolor
+6. Red Tricolor Australian Shepherd

 Amber is the most common eye color for all three kinds of red Aussie, which provides a lovely complement to their coats.
 Some red Aussies have blue eyes.
 A few even have heterochromia, with one eye amber and the other blue.

-7. Blue Merle Aussie Shepherd
+7. Blue Merle Australian Shepherd

 Merle is the dominant pattern gene in Australian Shepherds, so you’ll see it much more often than you’ll note solid black or red coats.
 In case you’re not familiar with the world, “merle” means a marbled coat, where lighter and darker shades are layered to create a rich blended pattern.

-Merle Aussies can be black or red, but when a black Aussie has the merle gene, it’s called a “blue merle” instead.
+Merle Aussies can be black or red, but when a black Australian Shepherd has the merle gene, it’s called a “blue merle” instead.
 Take a look at the picture and you’ll see why: the black spots mix with patches of gray, in such a way that the whole picture looks blue from a distance.

 A solid blue merle Aussie is marbled over its entire coat.
 Shades of gray range from charcoal to silver, often on the same dog.
 Aussies with this coloration are rare but unforgettable.

-8. Blue Merle Bicolor
+8. Blue Merle Bicolor Australian Shepherd

 A blue merle bi Aussie can mix either tan or white with its marbled base color.
 White mixed with blue merle can be as understated as a single patch on the chest or can extend as far as the dog’s chest, forelegs, and middle.